-German firms was proposed by China, and turned down out of consideration for the EU.
-The size of China's market means that the future of Germany's car industry is now decided partly in China.

-- 2016 was a strong year for Chinese investment in Germany: 31 percent of all Chinese inward investment in the EU (approximately €11 billion out of €35 billion).
+- German firms was proposed by China, and turned down out of consideration for the EU.
+The size of China's market means that the future of Germany's car industry is now decided partly in China. - 2016 was a strong year for Chinese investment in Germany: 31 percent of all Chinese inward investment in the EU (approximately €11 billion out of €35 billion).
 This mostly took the form of acquisitions -58 German companies, many of them high-tech.
 Such investment has evolved from targeting engineering, environmental technology, and automobile companies in 2014 to health and pharmaceuticals in 2015, and information and communications technology, mechanical engineering, and consumer goods in 2016.
 Among the largest investments, in 2016 Chinese electrical goods company Midea acquired German robots manufacturer KUKA for €4.4 billion, sparking national and international controversy.
 In 2017, the HNA conglomerate took a stake in Deutsche Bank, and is also bidding for a stake in Allianz. - In 2017, Germany's economy ministry put in place a new investment screening procedure.
 SPD members of the coalition championed them, with discreet backing from Merkel.
 Many CDU-CSU members, as well as companies or business associations, remain doubtful about restrictions on the free flow of capital.
-Five thousand German companies operate in China (compared with 900 Chinese companies in Germany).
-Germany is one of 18 EU members of the Asian Infastructure Investment Bank, with 4.5 percent of votes in the bank and a representative on its board.
+Five thousand German companies operate in China (compared with 900 Chinese companies in Germany). - Germany is one of 18 EU members of the Asian Infastructure Investment Bank, with 4.5 percent of votes in the bank and a representative on its board.

-- Cyber security features in the inter-governmental consultations and was mentioned in the statement of the 4th German-Chinese inter-governmental consultations in June 2016. - Chinese influence in Germany is also visible through 19 Confucius Institutes, and friendship associations. - China has a limited foothold in German media: only Handelsblatt takes a China Daily supplement.
+- Cyber security features in the intergovernmental consultations and won a mention in the statement of the 4th German-Chinese intergovernmental consultations in June 2016. - Chinese influence in Germany is also visible through 19 Confucius Institutes, and friendship associations. - China has a limited foothold in German media: only Handelsblatt takes a China Daily supplement.
 Deutsche Welle is blocked in China and was denied accreditation for the 2016 G20 summit.

 - Since the 2008 economic crisis, Greece has pivoted to China.
-This coincided with China's purchase's of Greek bonds, followed by COSCO's first investment • in the port of Piraeus.
+This coincided with China's purchase of Greek bonds, followed by COSCO's first investment . in the port of Piraeus.
 Through this investment, Greece became part of the Belt and Road Initiative (BRI).
 Alexis Tsipras was among the few European leaders to attend the first BRI summit, in May 2017. - Greece's position on the South China Sea dispute has been neutral, although the ruling on the issue at The Hague could create a precedent for the Turkey-Greece Aegean boundary dispute.
-Greece • nonetheless resisted the European Council after the ruling, resulting in a weaker EU statement. - In June 2017, Greece blocked a European Union inform statement on human rights in China at the United and t Nations.
-At the subsequenty European Council under meeting, other leaders are said to have criticised upgrad Greece for "being in the pocket of China".
-Tsipras and foreign-affairs minister Nikos Kotzias have Influence used the nuisance value of their veto power at the As of J EU level to gain leverage inside the EU after the each h financial crisis.
+Greece • nonetheless resisted the European Council after the ruling, resulting in a weaker European Union statement. - In June 2017, Greece blocked an EU statement on human rights in China at the United Nations.
+At the subsequent European Council meeting, other leaders are said to have criticised Greece for "being in the pocket of China".
+Tsipras and foreign affairs Influence minister Nikos Kotzias have used the nuisance value • of their veto power at the EU level to gain leverage inside the EU after the financial crisis.